 There are plenty of other people who don't want their gifts too, so why not try swapping yours for theirs?

+There are a myriad swapping websites where you can swap or trade all sorts of unwanted stuff.
 Alternatively, have a bit of fun and organise a swapping party with your friends.